pamoroso/suite8080/docs/usage.md

 [label:] [db [argument1[, ..., argumentN]]] [; comment]
 ```

+Two-letter abbreviations of register pairs are valid along with single-letter ones.
+In other words, the assembler, for example, accepts both `d` and `de` as the name of the register pair consisting of the `d` and `e` registers.

 Character constants such as `'C'` or `'*'` can be immediate operands of Assembly instructions, as well as arguments of the `db` and `equ` directives.